sipart/spring_lab/GCP setup and more.md

 Vendor virtual images need to be sourced by yourself and uploaded to the ```/opt/unetlab/addons``` folders (dynamips or iol or qemu) - follow the folder and qemu image naming conventions detailed on the [EVE-NG website here](https://www.eve-ng.net/index.php/documentation/qemu-image-namings/).
 Always fix permissions (```/opt/unetlab/wrappers/unl_wrapper -a fixpermissionsthe```) the first time you copy an image or images to your EVE-NG server.

 #### [Cloud9 setup on EVE-NG server](https://d-herrmann.de/2018/04/nat-cloud-in-eve-ng-community-edition/) - allows Internet access for Linux host in topology and EVE-NG/Linux host access to network device mgmt. - commands assume logged in as root.

+The following steps to add this are at your own caution - the EVE-NG team do not support these changes to the community version - you are advised to buy and use EVE-NG PRO to have this functionality baked in and supported!

 ```
 ip address add 10.154.0.10/20 dev pnet9